 Last but certainly not least affecting metabolism is stress: stress in all of its forms can greatly affect metabolism production and the bodies BMR, over time.
 Positive or negative stress can be mental or physical but their usually deeply related.

 Positive stress can serve by: being sexually active with a partner, sex burns calories while producing excitement and contentment.
 Other positive stress is resistance training, this stimulates active and connective muscle tissue increasing Catabolic energy expenditure.

 Aerobic activity also increases positive stress on the body by increasing BMR levels.
 Negative stress can come from illness, worry, anxiety, poor eating habits, drug or alcohol consumption including social unrest between your partner, friends or family.

 The daily processes of the metabolism and measuring it are complicated as were all different, there is no such thing as a one size fits all.

-height, weight, gender as well as Meso, Ecto and Endomorph body types, as well as climate and stress levels all play a part even if its small, in everyone’s BMR
+height, weight, gender as well as Meso, Ecto and Endomorph body types, including climate and stress levels all play a part even if its small, in everyone’s BMR

-RMR: or Resting Metabolic Rate: is calculated at a state of rest, the difference is: your conscious and awake but not physically active at a job, house work or exercising.
+or Resting Metabolic Rate; is calculated at a state of rest, the difference is: your conscious and awake but not physically active at a job, house work or exercising.

 Metabolic levels like, energy production for the internal organs, brain, and lean muscle mass increase energy production levels greater than when we sleep.